AhmedYasserIbrahim/Recruit-PSU/Feedback.md

 ## Suggestions from Dr. B

 ### Database Transition
 - **Move to PostgreSQL**: Transition from Google Sheets to PostgreSQL for better data management.
+(This feature is almost done!)

 ### Custom Code Development
 - **Shift from Softr**: Develop our own codebase to ensure complete ownership and avoid subscription fees, while keeping development efficient.